Middle dot: English

-In the early modern era, full stops (periods) were sometimes written as interpuncts (for example in the depicted 1646 transcription of the Mayflower Compact).
+In the early modern era, full stops (periods) were sometimes written as mid points (for example in the depicted 1646 transcription of the Mayflower Compact).

 In British typography, the space dot was once used as the formal decimal point.
 Its use was advocated by laws and can still be found in some UK-based academic journals such as The Lancet.
 In the 1960s, this usage was advocated by the School Mathematics Project, and continues to be used, albeit inconsistently, in primary-school mathematics education.
 When the pound sterling was decimalised in 1971, the official advice issued was to write decimal amounts with a raised point (for example, £21·48) and to use a decimal point "on the line" only when typesetting constraints made it unavoidable.
 However, this usage had already been declining since the 1968 ruling by the Ministry of Technology to use the full stop as the decimal point, not only because of that ruling but also because the standard UK keyboard layout (for typewriters and computers) has only the full stop.

-In the artificially constructed Shavian alphabet, interpuncts are used instead of capitalization as the marker of proper nouns.
+In the artificially constructed Shavian alphabet, mid points are used instead of capitalization as the marker of proper nouns.
 The dot is placed at the beginning of a word.